Congressman flips stance on assault weapons ban - ExBulletin

 Congressman flips stance on assault weapons ban

-Rep. Jared Golden (D-ME) says he is reversing his opposition to banning assault rifles from civilian ownership. #CNN #News #Maine
+In an interview with CNN’s Wolf Blitzer, Sen. Chris Murphy (D-CT) reacts to Rep. Jared Golden (D-ME) saying he is reversing his opposition to banning assault rifles from civilian ownership. #CNN #News

 |